I Remember You (Adventure Time)

 "I Remember You" is the twenty-fifth and penultimate episode of the fourth season of the American animated television series Adventure Time.
 The episode was written and storyboarded by Cole Sanchez and Rebecca Sugar, from a story by Patrick McHale, Kent Osborne, and Pendleton Ward.
 It originally aired on Cartoon Network on October 15, 2012.
 The episode later re-aired on March 25, 2013, together with the fifth season episode "Simon & Marcy", and as such was advertised as a half-hour special.

 The series follows the adventures of Finn (voiced by Jeremy Shada), a human boy, and his best friend and adoptive brother Jake (voiced by John DiMaggio), a dog with magical powers to change shape and grow and shrink at will.
 In this episode, Marceline the Vampire Queen (voiced by Olivia Olson) collaborates with the Ice King (voiced by Tom Kenny) to write a song, and Marceline tries to get the Ice King to remember who he really is.
 This episode reveals that Marceline and the Ice King previously knew each other from the aftermath of the Mushroom War, a cataclysmic event that occurred a thousand years before the beginning of the series.

 Formerly titled "Help", "I Remember You" helped expand upon and explore the Ice King's previous life.
 The episode features four songs—"The Fry Song", "Oh Bubblegum", "Nuts", and "Remember You"—all of which were written by Sugar, although Sanchez co-wrote the lyrics on "Oh Bubblegum."
 Sugar used an omnichord for the demo of the eponymous song, and their playing ended up as part of the episode.
 "I Remember You" was watched by 2.535 million people and received universal acclaim, with many critics praising the story's depth and its exploration of mental disorders, memory, and loss.

 Plot

 Background

 In the context of the series, Marceline the Vampire Queen is a thousand-year-old vampire.
 The Ice King is a recurring antagonist of the series, and frequently steals princesses throughout Ooo; although he is often at odds with Finn and Jake, he is generally not a serious threat.
 He was formerly a human archaeologist named Simon Petrikov who discovered a magic crown that gives him magical ice powers but eroded his memory and made him go insane.
-In addition, throughout the series, various character and events hint at the mysterious Mushroom War, a cataclysmic war that destroyed modern human society.
+In addition, throughout the series, various characters and events hint at the mysterious Mushroom War, a cataclysmic war that destroyed modern human society.